 Disasters Emergency Committee – Philippines Typhoon Appeal.

 Additionally in the spring our Christian Aid Week collection raised £350.
 In October at Harvest we changed the pattern of recent years with a harvest collection of food for the Oldham Foodbank and the sale of planted boots for Farm Africa (see above)

 Sunday School continues to raise money for Francis House and we will split the Christingle and Nativity Service collection between the Children’s Society and Francis House as in previous years.

 We are supporting the Samaritan’s Purse by filling shoe boxes to be sent to the most disadvantaged children in the world.

-Concern for the world beyond our own doors is one sign
+Concern for the world beyond our own doors

 of a healthy Christian Community